Keep ‘The Main Event’ the Main Event

 When I think back on the Rocky movies marathon my husband and I indulged in a couple winters ago, I recall his buoyancy of spirit: the high of the wins and the low of the losses, but mostly his relationships.
 Rocky cared.

 Because he did, he knew what it was to have a feeling heart.
 He was not a stranger to deep grief or great joy.
-Regardless of seasons of pain or circumstances for celebration though, he understood what he had to be about.
+Regardless of seasons of pain or circumstances for celebration, he still understood what he had to be about.

 In one emotionally-charged scene with his wife Adrian, Rocky recounted where he had come from, what he had accomplished, and what he had lost.
 The loss was so deep and difficult that Adrian, from her own pained perspective, urged Rocky to count the previous cost and stay out of the ring, permanently retired.